 3.)
 Storage Needs

 One of the perks of a bathroom vanity is having more storage.
 You’ll finally have a place to put everything!
-Take inventory of what you store in your current vanity, and organize everything by what you’ll need to have in reach and what you’ll just need to have nearby.
+When considering bathroom vanity options, take an inventory of what you store in your current vanity to get an idea of how much storage space you’ll need.
+Organize everything by what you’ll need to have in reach and what you’ll just need to have nearby.

 Another thing to consider is how you will be using the vanity.
 If you’re someone who likes to do their makeup and hair, you’ll want more counter space and storage to accommodate supplies.